Raed-Ashraf/ML-CIFAR10-Image-Classification/README.md

 After unpickle each dataset batch file, you will get a dictionary file with the below structure:
 ![](images/unpickle_dict_structure.PNG)

-So all we need is to take the data numpy array and labels list from each data batch dictionary and concatenate them together.
+So all we need is to take the data numpy array and labels list from each data batch dictionary and merge them together using concatenate function.

 ## Project Steps
 * First you need to download dataset from the link above.